nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/support.md

 In the event issues are encountered that cannot be resolved, we can provide support to roll back the environment to the initial settings.

+### Opening a support ticket on Cloud Environments

+When [filling a JIRA Ticket]({{page version='' space='studio' page='how-to-fill-a-jira-ticket''}}), there are some aspects you show :
+- Nuxeo logs and config are not required for investigations with Nuxeo Cloud environments, however screenshots and code may be.
+- You don't need to specify the packages and server version deployed on your instance

 ## Maintenance

 ### Maintenance Windows